Hevski/flickr-api/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.21.

+A user can search for any word in the search box and an infinate list of photos will appear, each photo is clickable which opens a modal with the photo title, the image, a description if it has one and the number of views the photo has had on flickr.

+The app is built with Angular 8, it is the framework I use most regularly although I do have experience with AngularJS, React and Vue.

+## Install

+Run npm i to install dependancies

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+Run `ng serve --open` to open browser automatically

 ## Code scaffolding